- Sports Medicine

 This technology facilitates rapid and accurate placement of pedicle screws—there is virtually no chance of inaccurate placement.
 It also allows for more precise sizing of the screws within the pedicles and the vertebral body by allowing your surgeon to measure the pedicle and select the correct size.
 This reduces the chances of loosening or having the screws stick out from the bone.

-Dr. Neustadt and Dr. Hahn use this technology very often in scoliosis surgery.
-Surgeons from around the world visit them at Johns Hopkins All Children's Hospital to learn about these cutting-edge techniques.
+Dr. Hahn uses this technology very often in scoliosis surgery.
+Surgeons from around the world visit them at Johns Hopkins All Children’s Hospital to learn about these cutting-edge techniques.